SimoravaIT/covid_vaccines_sentyment_analysis/README.md

 # Sentiment Analysis Covid Vaccine

 ### Who we are
-This project is developed by group 4 of USI "Visual analytics" course:
+This project is developed by 4 students of USI "Visual analytics" course:

+* Simone Rava (simone.rava@usi.ch)
 * Valdet Ismaili (ismaiv@usi.ch)
 * Federico Lombardo (lombafe@usi.ch)
 * Felici Rocco (felicr@usi.ch)
-* Simone Rava (simone.rava@usi.ch)

 ### A brief description
 * The aim is to show some interesting patterns found out analyzing the sentiment of the population during the COVID vaccination campaign and visualize them in a dashboard